Outline

-Customer churn refers to the percentage of customers that stopped using your product after a set period of time.
+Customer churn refers to the percentage of customers who stopped using your product after a set period of time.
 The lower your churn rate, the higher your customer retention.

-Churn is a part of life, and it is extremely unrealistic to expect your churn rate to be 0% — customers are always going to leave for one reason or another.
-But lost customers are lost revenue, and since the cost of getting new customers to replace those who have churned is higher than ever before, it’s important to keep a close eye on this number.
+Churn is a part of doing business, and it is unrealistic to expect your churn rate to be 0% — customers are always going to leave for one reason or another.
+But there's a big difference between an expected and predicted amount of churn, and high or unpredictable levels of churn.

 Churn rate impacts all of your other key business metrics like customer lifetime value, retention rate, and total revenue.

-When you have a leaky bucket, you are constantly refilling it in order to keep the bucket level.
-For many SaaS companies, this forces marketing and customer-facing teams to focus on acquisition, rather than retention — and the cycle continues.
+When you have a leaky bucket, you are constantly refilling it to keep the bucket level.
+This forces marketing and customer-facing teams to focus on acquisition, rather than retention — and the cycle continues.

-When churn is reduced, your new acquisitions are just that — new acquisitions — and they help your business grow.
-A reduction in churn will also allow you to focus on the bigger picture, growing by expanding your existing customers, increasing lifetime value, and converting and retaining new business.
+When churn is reduced, your new acquisitions are not replacing lost revenue, they are net new acquisitions — and therefore help your business grow.
+A reduction in churn will also allow you to focus on bigger growth initiatives, like expanding existing customers, increasing lifetime value, and converting and retaining new business.

 There are two main types of churn: voluntary and involuntary.